Shahzaib786786/Water-level-sensor-using-ESP32/README.md

 # Water-level-sensor-using-ESP32
-This Project detect water level reading and send reading to IOT cloud
+This Project detect water level reading and send reading to Thingspeak IOT cloud